 Dampness, rot and infestation

 Repair category 1

 Notes Damp meter readings were taken where considered appropriate within the property and moisture levels were found to be within an acceptable range.
+Please see 'communal areas' section.

 Chimney stacks

 Repair category 1

 Notes Our inspection of chimneys was limited but they are of an age and style where a degree of regular ongoing maintenance should be anticipated.